 Other Grant Sources

 A brief list of funding sources for local charities, eligible not-for-profits as well as culturally oriented funding sources for local arts and culture.
+Note: the Community Foundation is not responsible for up-to-date information on these funders.

 Community Foundation Grey Bruce